ibexa/documentation-user/docs/personalization/scenarios.md

 subsequent levels are used.

 If your models support additional differentiators, you can apply them.
 By default, model does not use submodels or segments.
-To group products based on supported data types for the model, from the **Data type** and **Context** drop-downs, select the required options.
+To group items based on supported data types for the model, from the **Data type** and **Context** drop-downs, select the required options.
 You can choose between **Submodels** or **Segments** data types.
 For more information, see [Advanced model configuration](recommendation_models.md#advanced-model-configuration).